-4.2.3 Energy Efficiency Compliance Milestone
+4.4.3 Energy Efficiency Compliance Milestone

-4.2.3.16 Documentation of an onsite whole-building walkthrough energy audit at ASHRAE Level I or higher within the past three years (Pathway 1), or proof of enrollment in a utility, regional energy network (REN), CCA program or federally provided whole-building multifamily energy efficiency program (Pathway 2)
+4.4.3.1 Documentation of an onsite whole-building walkthrough energy audit at ASHRAE Level I or higher within the past five years (Pathway 1), or proof of enrollment in a utility, regional energy network (REN), CCA program or federally provided whole-building multifamily energy efficiency program; documentation of a recent California Tax Credit Allocation Committee (TCAC) rehabilitation; or documentation that the property was completely constructed under a recent version of Title 24 (Pathway 2)

-The Applicant must submit documentation of an onsite walkthrough whole-building energy efficiency audit ASHRAE Level 1 or higher (Pathway 1), or proof of active energy upgrades in a utility, REN, CCA, or state/federally provided whole-building multifamily energy efficiency program (Pathway 2).
-See Section 2.5 Energy Efficiency Requirements for information on meeting this requirement.
+The Applicant must submit documentation of an onsite walkthrough whole-building energy efficiency audit ASHRAE Level 1 or higher (Pathway 1), or proof of active energy upgrades in a utility, REN, CCA, or state/federally provided whole-building multifamily energy efficiency; documentation of a recent California Tax Credit Allocation Committee (TCAC) rehabilitation; or documentation that the property was completely constructed under a recent version of Title 24 (Pathway 2).
+See Section 2.4, Energy Efficiency Requirements for information on meeting this requirement.

-4.2.3.17 Solar Sizing Tool
+4.4.3.2 Solar Sizing Tool